-Refines speaking, reading, writing, and listening skills while developing interpersonal and cultural competency at the intermediate level, as defined by ACTFL.
-Pre: eight hours Spanish.
+Refines speaking, reading, writing, and listening skills while developing interpersonal and cultural competency at the Intermediate level, as defined by the American Council on the Teaching of Foreign Languages (ACTFL).
+Students will begin researching and presenting information about different cultures, focusing on the interrelatedness of cultural products, perspectives, and practices.
+Pre: SPAN 1224 or permission of instructor.